cmiltiadou/Follow-My-Lead/README.md

 7. The game loops back until someone fails to match a sequence, at that point the game ends and the opposing player will receive a point.

-** the game currently take a scripted approach to choosing the modifiers and looping rounds, in future version all of that will be randomized.
+** the game currently take a scripted approach to choosing the modifiers and looping rounds, in a future version all of that will be randomized.

 <img src="css/images/Follow My Lead - Window.png">